cncf/devstats.archive/USAGE.md

 - Generates 1194599 JSON files (1.2M)
 - Takes 7 Gb of disc space

-There is a big file containing all Kubernetes events JSONs from Aug 2017 concatenated and xzipped: [K8s August 2017](https://cncftest.io/k8s_201708.json.xz).

 Please note that this is not a correct JSON, it contains files separated by line `JSON: jsons/filename.json` - that says what was the original JSON filename.
 This file is 16.7M xzipped, but 1.07G uncompressed.

 Please also note that JSON for 2016-10-21 18:00 is broken, so running this command will produce no data.
 The code will output error to logs and continue.
 Always examine `errors.txt` from `kubernetes/kubernetes*.sh` script.